- Overview

 AI and ML are underutilized tools in cell ag with very little public literature.
 New Harvest and the Alberta Machine Intelligence Institute (Amii) decided to change that.

 A team of cellular agriculture, biology, and machine learning scientists surveyed the opportunities for ML techniques to address technical and economic challenges in cultured meat.
-Read the preprint here!
+Read the article here!

 Next, a dedicated researcher, cross-appointed to New Harvest and Amii, will tackle a project applying machine learning to cellular agriculture.
 Stayed tuned!